 Do you pull in past Mention results and if so how far back do you pull?

 We try to find as much content on a business when an account is created.
 From time to time, we find an old article that we could not initially identify.
 In these cases, you may receive an alert about the newly found content, even though it could be a very old article.
 Twitter Mention searches will go back two weeks.

 This can happen as content is updated on certain web pages.
 If you have a mention that is not related to your business, you can select the Not Relevant button to remove it from your mentions.
 If you seem to be getting a lot of irrelevant mentions, consider making your search terms more specific.

 Why am I seeing little to no Mention results?

 When an account first establishes its mention searches, or when new ones are added, it will get an influx of new mention results.
-Only a prioritized amount of most relevant mentions for those searches are returned and displayed.
+Only a prioritized amount of the most relevant mentions for those searches are returned and displayed.